Are you trying to figure out where to stay in Tulum, Mexico?

 Organic skin products are also found in your room, along with a super king-size bed with bamboo linens.

-We ate some of the heathiest (and tastiest!) food in Tulum at Sanara’s restaurant, Real Coconut.
+We ate some of the heathiest (and tastiest!) food in Tulum at Lula’s restaurant, Real Coconut.

 Plant-focused, the menus at Real Coconut are all 100% gluten-free, grain-free and dairy-free.
 And the only oil used is avocado oil.

 How do Yucca croquettes, filled with melted coconut cheese, sound?